A Comprehensive Review and Prices

 Has TruHearing solved the “expensive hearing aids” problem?
 Not really.

 Essentially, TruHearing is a middleman between you, your healthcare provider, your insurance company, and the hearing aid companies owned by WS Audiology.
 In this respect, TruHearing offers a layer of price control to prevent “unreasonable” markups by hearing aid clinics.
 The resulting lower prices serve to benefit consumers, insurance companies, and WS Audiology-owned hearing aid manufacturers.

 Hearing Aid Purchase Process with TruHearing

-From the customer perspective, the process of getting your hearing aids from TruHearing is straightforward and simple:
+From the customer perspective, the process of getting your hearing aids from TruHearing is relatively straightforward and simple:

 - Schedule an appointment: Call TruHearing and schedule an appointment with a local, TruHearing-affiliated health care provider (either an audiologist or hearing aid specialist).

 - In-person examination: Receive an examination, diagnosis, and hearing aid prescription from the health provider.
 Aside from the TruHearing branded devices (which are produced by Signia), which are the least expensive, other brands offered are Widex, Oticon, ReSound, Signia, Starkey, or Phonak.

 - Order and pickup: The hearing healthcare provider orders the hearing aids from TruHearing after your test and consultation, and you pick them up several days later.

 - Finetuning and adjustments: The hearing healthcare provider finetunes your hearing aids as needed for your condition.